-Saudi Arabia to convene global mining sector at second Future Minerals Forum in January 2023
+Saudi Arabia to convene global mining sector at Second Future Minerals Forum in January 2023

-Riyadh, Saudi Arabia – Saudi Arabia’s Ministry of Industry and Mineral Resources (MIM) today announced initial details about the second Future Minerals Forum (FMF), which will take place from January 10-12, 2023 at the King Abdulaziz International Conference Center in Riyadh.
+RIYADH, Saudi Arabia /PRNewswire/ -- Saudi Arabia's Ministry of Industry and Mineral Resources (MIM) today announced initial details about the second Future Minerals Forum (FMF), which will take place from January 10-12, 2023 at the King Abdulaziz International Conference Center in Riyadh.

 FMF 2023 will gather global mining industry leaders, including governments and business executives from around the world, and provide a platform to discuss the future potential of mining in Africa, and West and Central Asia.